freealise/freealise.github.io/_posts/2025-01-01-nothing-here-at-the-time.md

 is different from prose by a _lack of predetermined idea_
 and following the sound instead of image or along with it, like any verse)

-Music is not luxury or background but an assistance for thinking nonverbally and in verse.
+Music is not luxury or background
+but an assistance for thinking nonverbally and in verse.
+The tune is the value shift(s) of a story by derivative of pitch
+or the stress and formant pattern of speech directly.

 An instrument is required so that another person can do the same
 even with no sense of pitch or voice,